Extractivism: Anti-extractivist activism

 Because extractivism so often has negative implications for the Indigenous communities it affects, there is much resistance and activism on their end.
-For example, from the 1980s and through today we can see examples of “extrACTIVISM”, a term coined by author Anna J. Willow.
+For example, from the 1980s and through today we can see examples of "extrACTIVISM", a term coined by author Anna J. Willow.
 In protest of the logging project on their land, the Penan of Borean Malaysia claimed it was a case of civil disobedience as a means to end it and succeeded.
-In ‘89, Kayapó peoples stood up against the building of dams on their land in Pará, Brazil, causing their funding to be stopped and successfully ending the project.
-The U’wa people of Colombia ended oil extraction on their land through blockade activism from the 90s through 2000.
+In '89, Kayapó peoples stood up against the building of dams on their land in Pará, Brazil, causing their funding to be stopped and successfully ending the project.
+The U'wa people of Colombia ended oil extraction on their land through blockade activism from the 90s through 2000.
 Just this year, the Keystone Pipeline that runs through Canada and the U.S. was put to a halt due to Indigenous activism.
-Its construction officially ended in June of 2021.
+Its construction officially ended in June 2021.
 Despite the difficulties they face in protesting these projects, their resilience continues to flourish and oftentimes they succeed in ending extractivism on their land.
 Another example of this activism is the Ponca tribe planting corn in the path of the Keystone Pipeline as an act of resistance.
 Aside from active protesting, Tribal sovereignty is essential in their goal of protecting their own land.

 Case studies

 Yanacocha gold mine

-The Yanacocha gold mine in Cajamarca, Peru is an extractivist project.
-In 2011, a TNC began the project.
-The government favoured this project and saw it as an opportunity for development therefore giving large amounts of control to the TNCs extractive procedures.
+The Yanacocha gold mine in Cajamarca, Peru, is an extractivist project.
+In 1993, a joint venture between Newmont Corp and Compañia de Minas Buenaventura began the project.
+The government favoured this project and saw it as an opportunity for development therefore giving large amounts of control to the mining companies.
 Local communities expressed concerns about water contamination.
-Leaders of Yanacocha promised the creation of 7,000 jobs and development projects that would be beneficial for the community.
+The corporations promised the creation of 7,000 jobs and development projects that would be beneficial for the community.
 The TNC said they would abandon the project if they could not do so on socially and economically responsible terms.
-However, this guarantee failed to be actualized and violent conflict broke out as a result.
+However, this guarantee failed to be actualized and violent conflict broke out as a result of chemical spills and environmental degradation.
 Regional and national governments had opposing opinions on the project and protests broke out injuring more than 20 people and killing five.
 The regional government sided with the community protestors, rejecting the Cajamarca mining project, but in the end, the national government overrode the concerns of the community and pushed the mine forward, leaving the task of social responsibility to the corporations.